What is a Cull Penny

 what-is-a-cull-penny

-So, cull coins are the ones that don’t meet the required grade or standard and are found in a mint set or collection.
+Cull coins are the ones that don’t meet the required grade or standard and are found in a mint set or collection.

 In ancient times, money changers would use sieves to separate the good coins from the bad ones before selling them at market value.

-Generally speaking, folks, we’re talking about coins in bad shape with imperfections that have been taken out of circulation due to their faults.
+Generally speaking, we’re talking about coins in bad shape with imperfections that have been taken out of circulation due to their faults.

 You can observe various defects from culls, such as holes, minor or major scratches, bent coins, tonal variances, severe retooling, pitting, corrosion, and other severe marks.